juliebro/orca-sightings-api/docs/reference/users-resource/users-resource.md

 ---
 layout: default
-title: users resource
+title: Users resource
-parent: api reference
+parent: API reference
 nav_order: 1
 ---

 # `/users` resource

-The `/users` resource lets you add a new user, update an existing user, list all users, list a user by its ID, or delete an existing user by its ID.
+The `/users` resource lets you add a new user, update all or part of an existing user, list all users, list a user by its ID, or delete an existing user by its ID.
+Users represent the whale watching enthusiasts who report orca sightings.

 Also see [`/sightings` resource](../sightings-resource/sightings-resource.md).